jdinartejesus/firstfluxApp/README.md

 # firstfluxApp

-My first application using flux, its a tutorial using egghead.io examples. https://egghead.io/series/react-flux-architecture
+My first application using flux, its a tutorial using egghead.io examples. <br />
+https://egghead.io/series/react-flux-architecture

 It's a simple applications where you can add items to your cart and check the price.